-The inaugural program was piloted by HSI Headquarters (HQ) in partnership with the Medstar Georgetown University Children’s Hospital in Washington, D.C., on June 12, 2013, to create a learning environment for teenagers and young adults in chronic treatment programs to educate them on HSI's programmatic areas and initiatives.
+The pilot program was implemented by HSI Headquarters (HQ) in partnership with the Medstar Georgetown University Children’s Hospital in Washington, D.C., on June 12, 2013.
 Eight cadets were chosen for the three-month pilot and were offered several two-hour interactive overviews presented by subject matter experts from HSI's 1811 Programs Section, the HSI Forensics Laboratory, National Intellectual Property Rights (IPR) Coordination Center and the National Gang Unit.
-The cadets were educated about transnational gangs, intellectual property rights, forensic document analysis and narcotics and contraband smuggling.

-Throughout the classroom instruction, HSI instructors guided the students through a mock investigation.
-Additionally, HSI partnered with U.S. Customs and Border Protection (CBP) to further enhance the mock investigation by providing the cadets and their families a tour of the Port of Baltimore and inspecting a shipping container with smuggled "narcotics" concealed inside.
+HSI also partnered with U.S. Customs and Border Protection (CBP) to further enhance the mock investigation by providing the cadets and their families a tour of the Port of Baltimore and inspecting a shipping container with smuggled "narcotics" concealed inside.

-The students wrapped up their investigation at the field day exercise at the CBP Advanced Training Center in Harpers Ferry, West Virginia, where members of the HSI DC Special Response Team trained the cadets on search warrant execution and vehicle assault tactics.
-The field day culminated with the cadets performing a high-risk vehicle assault and arrest of the “bad guy.”
+The students wrapped up their investigation at the HSI Cadet Academy Field Day exercise at the CBP Advanced Training Center in Harpers Ferry, West Virginia, where members of the HSI DC Special Response Team trained the cadets on search warrant execution and vehicle stop tactics.
+The Field Day culminated with the cadets performing a high-risk vehicle stop and arrest of the “bad guy.”
 The top cadet was presented with the Edward J. Smith Award.
 This award was given in honor of Mr. Smith, an HSI special agent who passed away from cancer.
-The inaugural Cadet Academy class concluded with a graduation ceremony at HSI HQ on August 13, 2013, for the cadets and their families.
+The inaugural class concluded with a graduation ceremony at HSI HQ on August 13, 2013, for the cadets and their families.